experience on our website. If you continue, we'll assume that you are happy to receive

 Getting the best for Britain's stations

-There are over 2,500 stations across Britain, with the 17 biggest and busiest run by Network Rail.
+There are over 2,500 stations across Britain, with 19 of the biggest and busiest run by Network Rail.
 The remainder are leased to train operating companies who are responsible for their day-to-day running.

 Major station redevelopments like at King's Cross and Birmingham New Street will transform people's journeys by providing accessible, spacious and pleasant facilities.
 Improvements are also being made at hundreds of smaller stations across the country, and many more schemes are planned.